 Meditation, Health, and Marijuana

 In recent years, attitudes toward cannabis have steadily improved.
 In fact, a 2017 study by Pew Research found that 61 percent of Americans favor marijuana legalization.
-(In our own practice at Green Health Docs, we have certified over 7,000 medical cannabis patients in both Ohio and Maryland and are thrilled that so many patients are able to get access to this wonderful medicine with their medical marijuana card.)
+(In our own practice at Green Health Docs, we have certified thousands of medical cannabis patients throughout the nation, including Maryland and Missouri.
+We are thrilled that so many patients are able to get access to this wonderful medicine with their medical marijuana card.
 This year, California became the ninth state to legalize the use of cannabis for recreational reasons.
 As an economic leader, the Golden State’s move is sure to have a significant impact on the industry.

 Undeniably, the legalization and growing acceptance of marijuana have opened many possibilities for its application.
 In fact, weed is showing great promise in the fields of medicine and health.